 If you suspect someone you know may be lonely, you can help by:

 Being there.
 Simply being there for the person can let them know that someone cares.
-Don't be afraid to ask them how they are feeling or if there's anything you can do to help.
+Don't be afraid to ask how they're feeling or if there's anything you can do to help.
 Having someone who is willing to listen could be a great comfort.

-Encourage and support them to get help.
+Encourage and support the person to get help.
 Reassure them that it's possible to feel better with the right help.
 They may need some support to make new social connections or access services designed to tackle loneliness.